-6 Learning-based Detection
+5 Learning-based Detection

-In order to demonstrate the expressiveness of our analysis, we implement a learningbased detector that is trained on known benign and malicious Flash animations.
-This approach spares us from manually constructing detection rules-yet it requires a comprehensive dataset for training (see Section 7.1).
-However, as most learning algorithms operate on vectorial data we first need to map the analysis output of GORDON to a vector space.
-Vector space embedding.
+In order to demonstrate the expressiveness of our analysis, we implement a learning-based detector that is trained on known benign and malicious Flash animations.
+This approach spares us from manually constructing detection rules, yet it requires a comprehensive dataset for training (see Section 6.1).
+However, as most learning algorithms operate on vectorial data, we first need to map the analysis output of GORDON to a vector space.

+Vector Space Embedding.
 To embed the structural and behavioral reports generated by GORDON in a vector space, we make use of classic n-gram models.
-These models have been initially proposed for natural language processing [11, 54] but are also used in computer security for analyzing sequential data [e.g., 30, 36, 44].
+These models have initially been proposed for natural language processing [9, 41] but are also used in computer security for analyzing sequential data [e.g., 24, 28, 33, 39, 47].

 In particular, we extract token n-grams from both kinds of analysis outputs by moving a sliding window of length n over the tokens in the reports.
-While the compact output representation of GORDON's structural analysis already is in a format that can be used to extract such tokens, the reports generate by the guided code-execution need to be normalized first.
-We omit all information but instruction names and their parameters.
-Moreover, we replace all parameters with their respective type, such as INT, FLOAT or STR.<LEN>, where <LEN> encodes the length of the string.
-To avoid loosing relevant information we however preserve all names of operations, functions and objects used in the traces.
+While the compact output representation of GORDON's structural analysis already is in a format that can be used to extract such tokens, the reports generated by the guided code-execution need to be normalized first: We extract all instructions, including their names and parameters.
+Moreover, we replace values passed as parameters with their respective type, such as INT, FLOAT or STR.
+To avoid loosing relevant information we however preserve all names of operations, functions and objects.
 Finally, we tokenize the behavioral reports using white-space characters.
 High-order n-grams compactly describe the content, implicitly reflect the structure of the reports and can be used for establishing a joint map to a vector space.
-To this end, we embed a Flash animation x in a binary vector space $\{0, 1\}^{|S|}$ spanned by the set S of all observed 4-grams in the analysis output.
-Each dimension in this vector space is associated with the presence of one 4-gram $s \in S$.
-Formally, this mapping φ is given by where the function b(s, x) returns 1 if the 4-gram s is present in the analysis output of the file x and 0 otherwise.
+To this end, we embed a Flash animation x in a binary vector space $\{0,1\}^{|S|}$ spanned by the set S of all observed n-grams in the analysis output.
+Each dimension in this vector space is associated with the presence of one n-gram $s \in S$.
+Formally, this mapping φ is given by where the function b(s, x) returns 1 if the n-gram s is present in the analysis output of the file x and 0 otherwise.